Jeff Ruggeri

 SSP!
 Of course, this is where the complexity comes in.
 The commands that

-are used for controlling the Starfire environment are essentially unique, as
+are used for controlling the Starfire environment are essentially unique,

 they are not currently found anywhere else in the enterprise line.